ilmax/site/content/posts/import-many-terraform/index.md

 ```

 Then the terraform identifier will be something like the following: `module.servicebus.azurerm_servicebus_topic.topics["{topic-name}"]`.
-In order to make terraform and powershell play nicely toghether in the import script, you have to write the above this way:
+To make terraform and PowerShell play nicely together in the import script, you have to write the above this way:

 ```ps
 ImportIfNotExists 'module.servicebus.azurerm_servicebus_topic.topics[\"{topic-name}\"]' "{servicebus-resource-id}"